.png)

 Maggie worked as a social worker within senior clinical, research and consultant roles over the past 12 years.
 In 2019, after many years as a respiratory hospital social worker at Sir Charles Gairdner Hospital (Perth, Western Australia), she commenced PhD research exploring social connectedness and self-identity for adults living with CF. Alongside her PhD, she provides consultancy and research services in regard to health services and systems, models of care, and medical education.
 Her passion lays within person-centred care, the importance of clinician-patient relationships, and the power of communication skills.

-Dr Yelizaveta Sher, MD, FACLP
+Dr Yelizaveta Sher

 Dr. Yelizaveta (Liza) Sher is a Clinical Professor of Psychiatry at Stanford University School of Medicine and Director of Psychological and Psychiatric Services at the Stanford Adult Cystic Fibrosis Center.
 She earned her MD from Washington University School of Medicine in St. Louis as an Olin Fellow and completed her Psychiatry Residency and Psychosomatic Medicine Fellowship at Stanford.
 Dr. Sher is a leader in medical psychiatry, serving as Deputy Chief of the Division of Medical Psychiatry, Medical Director of Transplant Psychiatry, and ICU Psychiatry Attending.
 Her research focuses on mental health interventions for individuals with cystic fibrosis (CF), including CF-specific Cognitive Behavioral Therapy, funded by the CF Foundation.
+A widely published expert, Dr. Sher has co-edited five books and received multiple awards for clinical innovation, teaching, and national leadership, including the CFRI Professional of the Year Award.
+She has been elected a Fellow of the Academy of Consultation-Liaison Psychiatry and recognized for her contributions to transplant psychiatry and CF mental health.
+Through her research, teaching, and clinical leadership, Dr. Sher is dedicated to advancing integrated psychiatric care for patients with complex medical conditions.

 Associate Professor Tonia Douglas